dashpay/docs/masternodes/setup.rst

    dashman status output showing masternode ready to be started

-Continue with the :ref:`next step to start your masternode
+Continue with the :ref:`next step to register your masternode
 <register-masternode>`.

 Option 2: Manual installation